00:00:00:00 - 00:00:31:12

 00:14:00:23 - 00:14:29:08

 So we'll be back with all of that after the break.
-I've been talking to financial wellness coach Betsy Wescott in this episode about women work and money with mentioned income and super.
+I've been talking to financial wellness coach Betsy Westcott in this episode about women work and money with mentioned income and super.
 And now we'll wrap up with a quick chat about taxes.
-But she not my favorite topic but an important one.
+But she not my favourite topic but an important one.
 Well, death and taxes, as the saying goes, that's one of life's inevitabilities.

 00:14:29:11 - 00:14:50:20